Get alerts of updates about «Long-term symptoms after COVID-19»

 Skip to content on this page

 Non-specific symptoms such as fatigue are also seen after other viral infections.
 For most people, COVID-19 is a mild and transient disease, but some people experience symptoms after the acute phase.
 People who are admitted to hospital will more often have long-term problems and increased use of healthcare services.
-However, it has been reported that some who have otherwise had a mild disease course may experience long-term symptoms.

-It is already known that people who are treated for severe respiratory failure in intensive care units for other diseases may struggle with long-term disability after discharge from the hospital, e.g. impaired cognitive function and reduced lung function.
-Since respiratory failure and long-term intensive treatment occur with severe COVID-19 disease course, similar sequelae can be expected.
+It is already known that people who are treated for severe infectious diseases in intensive care units may struggle with long-term disability after discharge from hospital.

-However, Norwegian registry studies suggest that severe long-term health consequences that require treatment after a mild to moderate COVID-19 disease course (for both children and adults) are uncommon, but some experience problems that require follow-up from a family doctor.
-There is a need for larger studies with good comparison groups to gain more reliable knowledge about long-term health consequences after mild to moderate coronavirus infection.
+Norwegian registry studies suggest that severe long-term health consequences after a mild to moderate COVID-19 disease course are uncommon.
+This applies for both children and adults, but some experience problems that require follow-up from a family doctor.
+There is a need for larger studies with good comparison groups to gain more reliable knowledge about long-term effects after COVID-19.

 Currently, there are no established criteria for when a doctor shall use a diagnosis linked to long-term health consequences should be used, or what this entails (how long the symptoms should last, which symptoms are included, etc.).
 "Long COVID" is a commonly used term, but is not used here since there is no specific definition.

 There is no specific treatment.
 Any treatment depends on which symptoms or problems are present.

-The Norwegian Directorate of Health recommends that anyone who has had a mild or moderate disease course and who, after four weeks, is still experiencing symptoms that make it difficult to participate in everyday life, should contact their family doctor to assess their need for rehabilitation.
+The Norwegian Directorate of Health recommends that anyone who has had a mild or moderate disease course should contact their family doctor if, after four weeks, they are still experiencing symptoms that make it difficult to participate in everyday life.
+The doctor will assess their need for rehabilitation.